Darkrentin/Croissant/README.md

 - Visual glitches sometimes happen on windows unfocus (ALT + TAB), but a temporary fix is present in the Menu to reorganize the windows.

 ---

-_Shape Glitch - When your computer becomes a battlefield!_ 🖥️

-## 📄 License

-This project is licensed under the MIT License.

----